samplchallenges/SAMPL-containers/tutorials/README.md

 >
 > Because our container will build off of the miniconda container using it as a base, any environment we create while interatively using the miniconda container should install into our container (which uses miniconda as a base) without additional issues.
 Building a conda environment outside the miniconda container often results in multiple rounds of trial and error and incompatible packages.
 We've found the following steps to be the fastest procedure.
 For more detailed/generalized instructions please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/CondaEnvInstructions.pdf).
 >
-> When building your own docker container, this is where you would create your own conda environment with the packages you will need.
+> When building your own Docker container, this is where you would create your own conda environment with the packages you will need.
 1. Start up Docker Desktop, which will start the Docker daemon.
 If this is your first time starting Docker Desktop, the application may need to complete some additional installation steps or updates.
 2. Start the container.
 Upon running this command your command line prompt should change.
 This means you are now inside the container interacting with it's command line and contents.
 The change in command prompts should look similar to the code block below.
    * command: `docker run -it --rm continuumio/miniconda3`